kulbhushanchand/kulbhushanchand.github.io-v2/_pages/main/log.md

 - Downloaded icons, scss colors for icons and buttons on personal website

 ## {{ "2018-11-16" | date: dateFormat }}
-- Creted includes for support notice on personal website
+- Created includes for support notice on personal website

 ## {{ "2018-11-15" | date: dateFormat }}
 - Added support notice to end of posts & theme improvements on personal website